-Currently, community colleges are required to offer reduced tuition for high school students.
-Local schools, however, are required to make up the difference in tuition.
-This clearly is an unfunded mandate.
-The state should find other resources within its higher education budget to pay for the tuition for these students.
+- 25 Currently, community colleges are required to offer reduced tuition for high school students. - Local schools, however, are required to make up the difference in tuition.
+This clearly is an - 27 unfunded mandate.
+The state should find other resources within its higher education budget to - pay for the tuition for these students or assist institutions of higher education in finding resources - 29 to help offset the cost of tuition.